Top Recommended Jurisdiction: The United States

 Business & Taxes in the United States

-To develop a business in the United States as a foreigner, the steps are relatively simple.
+The steps for developing a business in the United States as a foreigner are relatively simple.
 All you have to do is create an LLC (Limited Liability Company) which can be considered the equivalent of a Limited Liability Company – SARL in France.
 This is an operation that can be done online very quickly.
 An LLC does not provide access to a visa to work in the United States.
 It is, however, a great way to access the US market.
 This allows hiring qualified employees and having a US business bank account, all without being based in the United States.

 When it comes to registering an LLC as a foreigner, the best states are probably Delaware, Wyoming, New Mexico, or Nevada.
 These states have slightly better laws for businesses.
 In addition, deposit fees and annual fees are reduced.
 Finally, state taxes are low or, in some cases, zero.